 The Company distributes to its stockholders annual reports containing financial statements audited and reported upon by its independent certified public accountants after the end of each fiscal year, and makes available such other periodic reports as the Company may deem to be appropriate or as may be required by law or by the rules or regulations of any stock exchange on which the Company's Common Stock is listed.
 The Company's fiscal year end is December 31.

 TRANSFER AGENT AND WARRANT AGENT

-American Stock Transfer and Trust Company, 40 Wall Street, New York, New York 10004, is the Transfer Agent for the Company's Common Stock and Warrant Agent for the Warrants.
+The Company has engaged American Stock Transfer and Trust Company to act as Transfer Agent for the Company's Common Stock and Warrant Agent for the Warrants.